 The Company uses recent and emerging technologies, as well as proven industry practices, to develop and produce oil and natural gas from its properties.
-Additionally, the Company has a dedicated and well-trained team of employees and professional staff that continually seek out low-risk profitable drilling and acquisition opportunities.
+Additionally, the Company has a dedicated and well-trained

 The majority of the Company's leasehold acres are located in Texas.